Thomas performing Balakhirev’s ‘Islamey’ at the Cadogan Hall, London

 THOMAS HARRIS OS MS OE

-Our foundation has been set up in the memory of Thomas Harris.
-Tom's musical life began aged three when he started piano lessons with Kevin Smith, then head of Keyboard at Eton College.
-At the age of twelve he won first prize in all classes entered at the Hastings Musical Festival, for piano, bassoon, recorders and flute, as well as being awarded the EPTA (European Piano Teachers' Association) Cup for the Most Promising Pianist of Any Age.
+Our Foundation has been set up in the memory of Thomas Harris.
+Tom’s musical life began aged three when he started piano lessons with Kevin Smith, then head of Keyboard at Eton College.
+At the age of twelve, he won first prize in all classes entered at the Hastings Musical Festival, for piano, bassoon, recorders and flute, as well as being awarded the EPTA (European Piano Teachers’ Association) Cup for the Most Promising Pianist of Any Age.
 This achievement was repeated the following year.

 Before attending Eton as a Music Scholar, Tom had, by the age of thirteen, achieved Distinction in all his instrumental and singing examinations at Grade 8, as well as the ATCL Diploma on the piano, normally awarded at the end of the first year of undergraduate study at a Music Conservatoire.
-By fifteen he had also achieved ATCL for flute, Dip ABRSM for bassoon, LTCL for recorder and Fellowship of Trinity College London (FTCL) for piano, an accolade usually gained only at postgraduate level.
+By the age of fifteen he had also achieved ATCL for flute, Dip ABRSM for bassoon, LTCL for recorders and Fellowship of Trinity College London (FTCL) for piano, an accolade usually gained only at postgraduate level.

-In 2010 Tom performed at the Cadogan Hall, playing Balakirev's Islamey, notably regarded as one of the most difficult pieces of the piano repertoire, to a standing ovation.
-He was then invited to play at Sadler's Wells Theatre performing Chopin and Rachmaninov in a concert alongside Principals of the Royal Ballet Company.
-He was subsequently awarded an Apprenticeship to the Worshipful Company of Musicians and in the same year gave a solo recital for the Concordia Foundation at St James' Piccadilly, returning the following year.
+In 2010 Tom performed at the Cadogan Hall, playing Balakirev’s Islamey, notably regarded as one of the most difficult pieces of the piano repertoire, to a standing ovation.
+He was then invited to play at Sadler’s Wells Theatre performing Chopin and Rachmaninov in a concert alongside Principals of the Royal Ballet Company.
+He was subsequently awarded an Apprenticeship to the Worshipful Company of Musicians and in the same year gave a solo recital for the Concordia Foundation at St James’s Piccadilly, returning the following year.
 During his time at Eton, Tom sang in the College Chapel Choir, played in the Eton School Orchestra, Senior Concert Band, Senior Flute Group, Wind Quintet, Wind Octet and in the Recorder Consort.
 He also won the Advanced Woodwind and Singing Competitions, as well as the Junior and Senior Piano Competitions, together with an Academic Scholarship.

-Founder, Chairwoman & Trustee - Mrs Judy Harris, MA (Cantab)
+Founder, Chairwoman & Trustee: Mrs Judy Harris, MA (Cantab)

-Treasurer - Mrs Sue Avery
+Treasurer & Trustee: Mrs Sue Avery

 Dr Nick Avery (Senior Trustee)

-Robert Binyon, MA (Oxon)
+Mr Robert Binyon, MA (Oxon)